 Tom founded his first company over thirty years ago.
 Back then, most lighting companies were niche market services, providing services such as fine art lighting.
 Tom had a vision of combining these services with the scientific practicalities of sound home wiring design.
 This would enable the private art collector to enjoy museum quality fine art lighting in the privacy of his or her own home.

 To this day, the recipe for Phantom Classic, Phantom Elite, and Phantom Ultra LED lighting remains the same with thousands of applications installed worldwide.
+Tom and his lighting creations have definitely hold a spot in the history of cabinet lighting.
 If you would like more information about our LED cabinet lighting, LED fine art lighting or our LED cove lighting systems, please contact us toll-free at 800-863-1184 or request a quote using our online form.